pjcj/Devel--Cover/docs/cpancover.md

 Overview
 --------

-Cpancover requires a bourne shell, perlbrew, and docker, as well as a recent perl.
+Cpancover requires a bourne shell, plenv, and docker, as well as a recent perl.
 The code requires Perl 5.16.0 but earlier versions may work.

 Docker
 ------